 When I had first seen all the activity outside in the morning there had also been a large white van reversing up to one of our apartment building’s exits (the one next to ours).
 At the time I had thought an eviction was being carried out and they were getting ready to throw some one’s furniture into the van, not 500 plants worth of ganja.

 “They were carrying cannabis plants out of the building all morning so the fumes started to fill up the stairwell and apartments.
-Our neighbor said she has been feeling high all day.”
+Our neighbour said she has been feeling high all day.”

 Now that everything is over there is a big anti-drug sign displaying a cannabis leaf with a red line through it stuck to the window of the former weed growing apartment, declaring that a drug bust recently took place there.
 It looks slightly like a ‘For Sale’ sign from a somewhat questionable real estate agency of college kids.
 It’s very nice of the police to put it there but it does not really help us with our plans to sell our apartment if potential buyers see it (unless they are interested in starting their own ‘greenhouse’).